A compiled and categorised list of Cover4Cycles most frequently asked questions

 If you choose to store your bike in communal areas, then the communal area must only be accessible to residents and their guests.
 Your bike must be secured to an immovable object with an approved lock through the bike frame.
 You must not leave your bike unattended for more than 24 hours.

-If you keep your bike inside a private garage or a shed then this building must be fully enclosed and constructed of brick, stone, concrete, timber or metal; this extends to include specialist bicycle storage boxes.
-The boundaries of the insured location must be fitted with a multi-point locking system, 5-lever mortice deadlock, a 5-lever padlock or the bicycle must be secured to an immovable object with an approved lock through the bike frame.
+If you keep your bike inside a private garage or a shed (outbuilding) then this building must be fully enclosed and constructed of brick, stone, concrete, timber or metal; this extends to include specialist bicycle storage boxes.
+The outbuilding must be fitted with a multi-point locking system, 5-lever mortice deadlock, a 5-lever padlock and kept securely locked at all times.
+The bicycle must be secured to an immovable object with an approved lock through the bike frame.

 Away from insured location